Control-plane SDK

 - Third-party launchers that implement the SDK contract get to participate in the same state machine — not their own dialect of it.

-This is what ADR-010 calls “one initiative state model, many launchers.”
+This is the principle of “one initiative state model, many launchers.”

 Related